top of page

 Extradition Appeals

-To appeal against an Extradition order, an appeal will need to be lodged to the High Court within 7 days of the decision of the District Judge.
+To appeal against an Extradition order, an appeal will need to be lodged to the High Court within seven days of the decision of the District Judge.

-We have a proven track record of successfully appealing Extradition orders and are in a position to provide urgent and effective assistance to any persons who seek to challenge an Extradition order.
+We regularly challenge orders of Extradition in the High Court and have a proven track record of successfully appealing extradition orders.
+We are in a position to provide urgent and practical assistance to anyone seeking to challenge an extradition order.